 Roman Emperor Constantine took baptism just before his death.
-Before that he worshiped the sun.
-He murdered several of his relatives for example one of his sons.
-His religious purpose was solely aimed for improving the unity of the kingdom and not for religion in itself.
+Before that, he worshiped the sun.
+He murdered several of his relatives, for example, one of his sons.
+His religious purpose was solely aimed at improving the unity of the kingdom and not for religion in itself.
 Religion was just a tool.
-The raising of Jesus to God was therefore a doctrine dictated mainly by a small group of representatives serving political purposes.
-But how is it possible that the Holy Spirit was forgotten to raise to divinity, and only in 381 in the Constantinople synod this deficiency was corrected and the Holy Trinity was raisedinto part of the triune God.
+The raising of Jesus to God was, therefore, a doctrine dictated mainly by a small group of representatives serving political purposes.
+But how is it possible that the Holy Spirit was forgotten to raise to divinity, and only in 381 in the Constantinople synod this deficiency was corrected and the Holy Trinity was raised into part of the triune God.
 Believing in the Triune God became mandatory for Christians under the threat of death.

 One clergyman has said that the trinity is such a mystery that it takes several months to understand it.
 Paul wrote 2 Cor 1:13 For we write no other things to you, than what you read or even acknowledge, and I hope you will acknowledge to the end; Col 2:8 Be careful that you don’t let anyone rob you through his philosophy and vain deceit, after the tradition of men, after the elements of the world, and not after Christ. – What Paul writes in 2 Cor verse 1:13 should be kept in mind if the theologians offer too recondite doctrines, and in 2:8, too, emphasizes the Word proclaimed by Christ instead of adopting the most wondrous doctrines from around the world.

 In Chalcedon AD 451, the definition of Christ was expanded: